Back to What's Happening at PAS

 6:30-7:30 PM: panel discussion

-All are welcome to attend a panel discussion about coping with anxiety sponsored by the HSA.
-Topics will include:
+All are welcome to attend a panel discussion about neurodiversity sponsored by the HSA.
+Dinner and childcare will be provided.

-Tawanna Jones is Associate Director of the Urban Teaching Apprentice Program (UTAP) at Penn's Graduate School of Education.
+Tawanna Jones is Associate Director of the Urban Teaching Apprentice Program (UTAP).
 Prior to joining Penn GSE, Tawanna spent over 20 years serving children and families in the Philadelphia public school system.
 She has worked as a special education teacher and school psychologist.
 As a Lead Professional Development Facilitator, Tawanna has worked locally and nationally as a trainer for the American Federation of Teachers developing courses focused on instructional strategies and sharing expertise in social-emotional learning and restorative practice to address the affective and learning needs of children in the school, home, and the broader community.